 - 1. Connect the powered-off modem to the router's WAN port with an Ethernet cable. - 2.
 Turn on the modem, and then wait about 2 minutes for it to restart. - 3.
 Connect the power adapter to the router and turn on the router. - 4.
-Verify the LED on the top is solid on (red or blue) before moving on.
+Verify that the hardware connection is correct by checking the following LEDs.